Hamburg Hauptbahnhof: History

 Temporary railway lines connecting the stations were built partly on squares and streets.
-When it was decided to build a common station for all lines, a competition was arranged in 1900.
-Built between 1902-1906, the Hamburg Hauptbahnhof was designed by the architects Heinrich Reinhardt and Georg Süßenguth, modeled after the Galerie des machines of the World's Fair of 1889 in Paris, by Louis Béroud.
+When it was decided to erect a common station for all lines, a competition was arranged in 1900.
+Built between 1902 and 1906, the Hamburg Hauptbahnhof was designed by the architects Heinrich Reinhardt and Georg Süßenguth, modeled after the Galerie des machines of the World's Fair of 1889 in Paris, by Louis Béroud.
 The German emperor William II declared the first draft to be "simply horrible", but the second draft was eventually constructed.
 The emperor personally changed the Art Nouveau style elements to Neo-Renaissance, giving the station a fortification-like character.
 The station was opened for visitors on 4 December 1906, the first train arrived the next day, and scheduled trains started on 6 December 1906.

 On 9 November 1941, during the Second World War, the station was badly damaged by Allied bombing.
 Several areas needed to be rebuilt completely, including the baggage check and the eastern ticket counters.
 One of the clock towers was destroyed in 1943.

 Between 1985 and 1991 the station was renovated.

 In 2021, the City of Hamburg announced a competition to design an expansion of the station as well as the redevelopment of the surrounding area.
+In December 2022, it was announced that the expansion is expected to start in 2028.

+There was a mass stabbing in the station in May 2025.